Explore Our Affordable Courses

 Dynamics of Hybrid Electoral Systems

-• A hybrid/mixed system refers to an electoral system in which two systems are merged into one combining the positive features from more than one electoral system.
+• Definition: A hybrid/mixed system refers to an electoral system in which two systems are merged into one combining the positive features from more than one electoral system.

-• In a mixed system, there are two electoral systems using different formulae running alongside each other.
-The votes are cast by the same voters and contribute to the election of representatives under both systems.
+• The votes are cast by the same voters and contribute to the election of representatives under both systems.

-• There are two forms of mixed system –
+• There are two forms of mixed system:

 • Mixed Member Proportional